harveypekar/mobile/docs/course.md

 #### Risks

 You have to write a list of risks.
 These are things you know might turn out to be a problem.
 Typical examples are "I don't if this feature is possible in this framework", "This feature might not be a good user experience, as I haven't implemented it yet".
-Less typical, but equally good are "I'm a procrastinator, and I know I will be tempted to start a week before it's due."
-While this might seem pointless
+Less typical, but equally good are "I'm a procrastinator, and I know I will be tempted to start a week before it's due.".
+While this might seem pointless in the moment, we'll look back on this during the exam.
+It's not something that is important for your grades, but it's an interesting data point on how well you know yourself.

+## Design of mobile applications

 ## Glossary